RichardLee0211/CS220Arch_Prakash/README.md

 when I edit and update a submodule, I will need to
     0. cd <submodule> && git check <branchName> and do the edit
-    1. commit the submodule to a new commit for main project, submodule is like a file, instead of a fold cd ../ && git status in Main project, could see which submodule has new commits
+    1. commit the submodule to a new commit git commit -am "this is a new commit of submodule"
         others: main project and submodule should have a nice interface, and two parts of code should be separated properly
-    2. tell main repository to use the new commit of submodule git add -A && git commit -am "update submoduleA to a new commit" git push
+    2. tell main repository to use the new commit of submodule for main project, submodule is like a file, instead of a fold cd ../ && git status in Main project, could see which submodule has new commits git add -A && git commit -am "update submoduleA to a new commit" git push

+if we edit local submodule, commit a new commit, then exit and commit in main project, and push main project to upstream, what heppen is that github will accept this main project commit because it just contain a link to submodule repository with hash number and because we doesn't push the submodule to github, when we click on the link to submodule in github, 404 happens

+when I do git status in submodule, it shows submodule isn't on any branch, but on detached HEAD

+is there a way to push all the commits to upstreams ??

 when local edit and upstream edit have conflicts, merge them and for now, leave "branch&submodule" problem alone